Docker Template Stack X11-GUI

 • Dir: ./GUI-app/src_frontend a GUI Python application

-• Dir: ./web-app The PHP home webpage (http://localhost:8071/web-app/home/index.php) application
+• Dir: ./web-app The PHP home webpage (http://localhost:8071/web-app/home/index.php) Application

 • Dir: ./web-rest A simple REST PHP application